perfectyorg/perfecty-push-docs/docs/wp/migrate-other-providers.md

 You don't need any export/import operation and can take immediate advantage of the plugin.

-It also means that the users that have not visited your website will not be migrated and will stay with your old provider until they visit your website.
+It also means that the users that have not visited your website will not be migrated and will stay with your old provider unless they visit your website.

 Steps: